-A gift shop and cafe are located in the lower level.
-Admission to the observatory is free, but tickets are sold there for shows in the Samuel Oschin planetarium.
+A gift shop and cafe are located on the lower level.
+Admission to the observatory is free, but tickets are sold there for shows in the Samuel Oschin Planetarium.

 The address of the observatory is 2800 East Observatory Road, Los Angeles.